-^{}We would like to thank Eduardo Faingold for informative discussions and Liang Peng would like to thank Susan Woodward (Sand Hill Econometrics) for providing access to the venture capital data.
+\We would like to thank Bruno Biais, Eduardo Faingold and Josh Lerner for informative discussions and many helpful suggestions, as well as seminar audiences at ISCTE/Nova, Porto and Institut Henri Poincaré Paris.
+Liang Peng would like to thank Susan Woodward (Sand Hill Econometrics) for providing access to the venture capital data.

-[†]Department of Economics, Yale University, New Haven, CT 06511, USA, dirk.bergemann@yale.edu.
+&lt;sup>†Department of Economics, Yale University, dirk.bergemann@yale.edu.

-[‡]Department of Finance and Economics, HEC School of Management, 78351 Jouy-en-Josas, France, hege@hec.fr.
+&lt;sup>‡Department of Finance and Economics, HEC School of Management, hege@hec.fr.

-[§]Leeds School of Business, Department of Finance, University of Colorado at Boulder, liang.peng@colorado.edu.
+Department of Finance, Leeds School of Business, University of Colorado at Boulder, liang.peng@colorado.edu.